Samantha: Etymology

+The usual English diminutives of the name are Sam, Sami, Sammi, Sammie, Sammy, and Sammye.

+Masculine name

+Samantha is also in use as a masculine name in Sri Lanka, where it is one of the forms of the name of the god Saman.
+The Sri Lankan masculine name is unrelated to the English feminine name.

+Cultural influences

-"Samantha" remained a rare name until the 1873 publication of the first novel in a series by Marietta Holley, featuring the adventures of a lady named "Samantha", wife of Josiah Allen.
+As a feminine name, Samantha remained a rare name in the English-speaking world until the 1873 publication of the first novel in a series by American satirist Marietta Holley, featuring the adventures of Samantha Allen, the wife of Josiah Allen.
 The series led to the rise in the name's popularity, ranking among the top 1,000 names for girls in the United States from 1880, the earliest year for which records are available, to 1902.

 The name was out of fashion in the United States for the majority of the first half of the 20th century but reappeared among the top 1,000 names for girls in 1958, when it ranked in 998th position, and in 1959, when it ranked in 993rd place.
+Those rankings followed the release of the 1956 film High Society, in which Grace Kelly played romantic heroine Tracy Samantha Lord.
+The movie introduced a song titled "I Love You, Samantha" by the famed American composer Cole Porter.

-It fell off the top 1,000 list again until 1964, when it reappeared in 472nd place and leapt another 293 places to 179th place in 1965, coinciding with the 1964 debut of the television show, Bewitched, featuring as a lead character a young witch named "Samantha Stephens".
+After 1959, the name fell off the top 1,000 list again until 1964, when it reappeared in 472nd place and leapt another 293 places to 179th place in 1965, coinciding with the 1964 debut of the popular American television show Bewitched, featuring as a lead character a young witch named Samantha Stephens.
+Names that sounded exotic and appealing were chosen for the young, magical characters on Bewitched, which inspired increased use for many of the names associated with the show.